 - Area by the restrooms to the left of The Magic of Disney Animation

 Cast members can direct you to the nearest one if you cannot remember.
 They also give you an estimated time to be back.
 The use of a DAS pass is appropriate for this type of situation because it is more likely that the cast member will let you skip the long lines when you come back.
 You also have the advantage of using Return Times.

 Return times are based on an attraction’s current standby wait time.
 You need to go straight to the attractions to get return times.
-Wheelchairs users without a DAS or a FastPass+ can also get a return time.
-A cast member will give you a return time for that attraction based on the current wait, minus ten minutes.
+Wheelchairs users without a DAS or a Genie+ can also get a return time.

 If your loved one decides to skip the ride last minute, it should not be an issue.
 There is a program called Rider Switch.
 The program enables family members experience a ride without worry about leaving non-riding guests alone.
 One family member can ride any ride while another family member waits with the disabled guest.
 Then you switch with the other family member.

 The family member who you switch with can enjoy the ride without having to wait in line again.
 More than one can take turns switching.
 However, only three guests are allowed per Rider Switch Pass.
 This program could honestly make park time less stressful for families who have loved ones with cognitive disabilities or serve physical disabilities.